Why transport and access is important

 Our transport system is key to making Auckland more accessible, and for us all to benefit from growth.
 While great improvements have been made over the past 20 years, historic under-investment, combined with rapid population growth, means we still face big challenges.

-Past decisions shaped Auckland into a relatively low-density city where private vehicles were the only viable option for almost all trips.
+Past decisions shaped Auckland into a relatively low-density city where private vehicles were the most viable or default option for the majority of trips.

-- rebalancing effort to other forms of mobility that can avoid congestion
+- additional investment rebalancing effort to prioritise low carbon transport modes that also avoid congestion

 - focusing on changing our travel behaviour.

-A big increase in transport investment over the last two decades has mostly completed the motorway network and started to develop a quality public transport system.
-That makes it possible for people to avoid congestion when they travel by bus, train or ferry.
+The opening of the Waterview Tunnel in 2017 largely completed the core motorway network, and increased investment over the past two decades has started to develop a quality public transport system.
+This makes it possible for people to avoid congestion when they travel by bus, train or ferry.

-Auckland’s rapid transit network barely existed a decade ago, but investment in the rail network and construction of the Northern Busway mean this network now carries over 26 million passengers a year, with use continuing to grow strongly.
+Auckland’s rapid transit network barely existed two decades ago, but investment in the rail network and construction of the separated busways mean this network now carries over 30 million passengers a year, with use continuing to grow strongly.

-Over the last few years there has also been increased investment in cycle ways.
-Read about how we're
+Over the last few years there has also been increased investment in cycleways and

 making Auckland more cycle friendly.